venkspr/oow19/lab1.md

 ## Initial Configuration Wizard

-Lets get started by logging into visual builder account.
-Lets get started by creating a new application.
+Lets get started by logging into visual builder account and creating a new application.
+Use your oracle trial account.

 ### Step 1: Click **New Application**  button to start the application create wizard.

 ![img](assets/LabGuide100-f9530cdb-20190829225248630.png)

 ![image2019-8-21_9-6-20.png](assets/image2019-8-21_9-6-20-7144997.png)

 ### Step 2: Click on change template.
 Choose the sample component starter template.